Build UK will support the industry to adopt more effective ways of working to deliver better project outcomes by:

 Following the tragic fire at Grenfell Tower in June 2017, Build UK together with the Construction Products Association (CPA) and Construction Industry Council (CIC) were asked by the Government to establish the Industry Response Group.
 The group will take forward work that will: provide essential advice on possible solutions for use in particular types of buildings to ensure homes, offices and public buildings are safe; provide advice on better ways of building and the latest methods of construction, and ensure access to the necessary technical expertise in industry when required; help mobilise the UK industry if any major programmes of construction work is needed, by acting as a focal point for government-industry communications; and advise government on the relevant sub-sectors of the construction industry, their expertise and capacity to deliver…

-Find out more about what Build UK is doing and help us to transform the industry.
+Find out more about how Build UK is helping to transform the construction industry.

-Payment performance of eligible Build UK members using data submitted under the Duty to Report on Payment Practices and Performance
+View latest data submitted under the Duty to Report on Payment Practices and Performance.

-Q3 2019: Survey results assess training provision and the skills needs of the industry.
+Q4 2019: Survey results assess training provisions and the skills needs of the industry.

-Build UK’s Training Standard ensures those working on site have the correct card for their construction occupation
+Ensuring those working on site have the correct card for their specific occupation.

 The results of the latest Build UK smartcard audit are available now.